commercetools/commercetools-php-sdk/README.md

 If you don't use Composer, just [download a zip archive](https://github.com/commercetools/commercetools-php-sdk/archive/master.zip) of the latest release, manually integrate it and configure your own autoloader.

-Until the 1.0.0 release M0, M1 etc. milestone releases can contain incompatible changes.
-From 1.0.0 on, the project will follow the [semantic versioning](http://semver.org) guidelines, i.e. everything but major version changes are backwards-compatible.
+The project follows the [semantic versioning](http://semver.org) guidelines, i.e. everything but major version changes are backwards-compatible.
 This matches composer's default behavior.

 With composer just run `composer update commercetools/php-sdk` to update to compatible versions.
 Edit your `composer.json` file to update to incompatible versions.